PROGRAM DURATION & FORMAT

 Graduates will be able to analyze and appreciate the relationships between technology and productivity as well as business opportunities along the value chain of the organization within the context of a dynamic and uncertain environment.
 They should be prepared to challenge the conventional assumptions and paradigms while actively seeking new technologies and strategies to strengthen the value creating and competitive processes within their organizations.

 The professional thesis is the last step towards graduating.
 It is not an internship report, nor a PhD dissertation.
 Instead, it allows the participant the opportunity to demonstrate their mastery of a business competency, while working with primary data, to make concrete business recommendations on a subject of their choosing.
 While an academic requirement, its real purpose is to help the candidate secure their next position in the professional world by giving them an area of expertise.

 The educational background of our classes will vary from year to year.
 However, what does not vary is that our participants have diverse backgrounds and skillsets, where no single group dominates the class.
 We believe this creates a more stimulating learning environment (especially during group projects) and simulates the real-world environment that participants will shortly find themselves in as they start to work in multinational corporations.

 The international background of our classes will also vary from year to year.
-Over the last five years, the percentage of international students from outside France has varied from 8% to as much as 24%.
+For the 2020-2021 class with 81 people, approximately 25% of the participants do not have a French passport, while another 5% are French, with a second nationality.
 As our classes are given 100% in English, we usually have a certain number of participants who do not speak any French when they arrive.
 This forces everyone to use English as their de facto working language and allows participants to improve their already formidable English language skills to become truly fluent and master the language.